THE HOBBIT ENTERS THE ROOM(S)

-In life it is advantageous (and critical to success) to be able to see what is really going on as opposed to a projection of your own hopes or fears.
+In life it is advantageous (and critical to success) to be able to see what is really going on as opposed to the projection of your own hopes and fears.
 The tiny corner of the world of auditioning is the ability to read the room(s).

 1/ Time and timing is the first clue.
 Are they on time or running late?
 How late?
 Are they running on time?
 This informs you whether to ask a question or ask for a second take.
 It even determines how chatty to be.
 It also enables you to recognize there is a direct correlation between stress and time.
 If you are going in 10-20 minutes late to your audition, your question has to be worthy of the time allotted.
 Is it really going to make a difference?

-2/ During the entire audition process (in room or virtual), the most paramount piece of advice to remember is don’t forget to breathe.
+2/ During the entire audition process (in room or virtual), the paramount piece of advice is don’t forget to breathe.
 Let the audition unfold knowing you have done your work and then walk away knowing you shared a piece of yourself.

 My mantra as I enter the room would be; Breathe.
 Get in touch with how I am feeling right now.
 Is there anything I am feeling that is helpful to what I am about to do?
 If yes, breathe into it with intent and proceed.
 If not, have a thought that will trigger it.
 (You have most likely explored these triggers in your prep).
 Breathe and proceed with intent.
 When you go into the audition room don't try to repeat what you did at home, it’s nontransferable.
 Trying to repeat what you did is like trying to stand in the same river twice.